Jacky-Chang1024/CSC1002/hw2/design_doc.md

 ```
 snake_move()
 ```
 Move snake, both head and tail, and update screen every unit time.
 Unit time is determined by SNAKE_SPEED.
+If the length of body is changing, the speed will be slower.
 ```
 body_move()
 ```